 How often are projects rotated?

 PIP hopes to provide opportunity for customers to come back again and again to create something new.
 New projects will be offered with each season and will evolve with the current trends.
-Please join our mailing list to be the first to learn about new projects and events.
+Please join our mailing list, found at the bottom of this page, to be the first to learn about new projects and events.